LuuAlex/iOS-Messages-to-TXT-File/README.md

 iOS Messages to TXT File is a tool to convert any iOS message backup file to a .txt file.

-When backing up, data from the iOS backup folder (named BACKUP) are joined to an database file (backupMessages.db) that the program creates, updates and stores for you.
+When backing up, data from the iOS backup folder are joined to an database file (backupMessages.db) that the program creates, updates and stores for you.
 This database contains all the message history.